 The island of Caye Caulker, where the motto is ‘Go Slow’

 Cost of travel in Belize

-I myself stayed in Belize for a relatively brief time as I knew that I could do many activities (such as caving and visiting national parks or Mayan ruins) much cheaper elsewhere.
-As a result this page is not quite as in-depth as the ones for some of the other countries I have been.
-For me it was merely a matter of ‘most bang for your buck’, though even if you are on a budget I still highly recommend visiting Belize as it has a different flavour from anywhere else.
+I stayed in Belize for a relatively brief time as I knew that I could do many activities (such as caving and visiting national parks or Mayan ruins) much cheaper elsewhere.
+For me, it was merely a matter of ‘most bang for your buck’, though even if you are on a budget it’s worth making a stop in Belize, as it has such a different flavour from anywhere else.

 Most backpackers end up spending some time on the Caye islands and specifically on Caye Caulker, which has become Belize’ main backpacker hangout.

 A former British colony, you’ll find a very young-looking Queen Elizabeth on the Belizian dollar